Water organ: Hydraulis

 A hydraulis is an early type of pipe organ that operated by converting the dynamic energy of water (ὕδωρ) into air pressure to drive the pipes (αὐλός).
 Hence its name hydraulis, literally "water (driven) pipe (instrument)".
-It is attributed to the Hellenistic scientist Ctesibius of Alexandria, an engineer of the 3rd century BCE.
-The hydraulis was the world's first keyboard instrument, and was the predecessor of the modern church organ.
+It is attributed to the Hellenistic scientist Ctesibius of Alexandria, an engineer of the 3rd century BC.
+The hydraulis was the world's earliest keyboard instrument, and was the predecessor of the modern pipe organ.
 The ancient hydraulis was operated by pressing keys on the manual; the hydraulis' keys were well-balanced, and could be played with a light touch, as is clear from the Latin poem by Claudian (late 4th century), who uses that exact phrase to describe playing the keyboard: